Rank-deficient representations in the Theta correspondence over finite fields arise from quantum codes: Introduction and summary of results

 The result allows us to give an explicit decomposition of $\mu_{U\otimes V}$ in terms of irreducible and inequivalent $\Sp(V)$ representation spaces.
 Indeed, we find (Sec.~\ref{sec:eta}) that as an $O(U)\times \Sp(V)$ representation:

-We have used the following expressions: The set $R(U)$ is $\{ t -2k \}$, where $k$ ranges from $0$ to the dimension of the largest isotropic subspace in $U$ (its \emph{Witt index}).
+We have used the following expressions: $R(U)$ is the set $\{ t -2k \}_k$, where $k$ ranges from $0$ to the dimension of the largest isotropic subspace in $U$ (its \emph{isotropy index}).
 For each $k$, we choose some istropic subspace $N\subset U$ of dimension $k$ and set $U_r=N^\perp/N$.
 Then $U_r$ is an orthogonal space of dimension $r=t-2k$ and discriminant $d(U_r)=(-1)^k d(U)$.
 Let $O_r:=O_N\subset O(U)$ be the stabilizer of $N$.
-Notice that by Witt's lemma, the group $O_r$ is independent of the choice of $N$ up to isomorphism, which justifies our notation.
+Notice that because of a lemma proven by Witt, the group $O_r$ is independent of the choice of $N$, up to isomorphism.
+This justifies surpressing $N$ in our notation.
 The group $O_r$ acts on $U_r$ as $O(U_r)$.

-Thus any $\tau\in\mathrm{Irr}\,O(U_r)$ can be interpreted as an $O_r$-representation, and the induced representation in Eq.~(\ref{eqn:nice intro}) is hence well-defined.
-All $\Sp(V)$-irreps $\eta(\tau)$ appearing in Eq.~(\ref{eqn:nice intro}) are indeed inequivalent: Those corresponding to different $O(U_r)$ are distinguished by their rank, whereas the inequivalence of summands of the same rank is a consequence of Theorem~\ref{thm:gurevich}.
+Thus any $\tau\in\mathrm{Irr}\,O(U_r)$ can be interpreted as an $O_r$-representation, and the induced representation in Eq.~\eqref{eqn:nice intro} is hence well-defined.
+All $\Sp(V)$-irreps $\eta(\tau)$ appearing in Eq.~\eqref{eqn:nice intro} are indeed inequivalent: Those corresponding to different $O(U_r)$ are distinguished by their rank, whereas the inequivalence of summands of the same rank is a consequence of Theorem~\ref{thm:gurevich}.

 It is natural to ask whether the assumption that $t\leq n$ is necessary.
-We show that some constraints on $t, n$ are indeed required, by explicitly constructing rank-$0$ representations for $n=1, t=3$ that do not come from CSS codes (Section~\ref{sec:counterexample}).
+We show that some constraints on $t, n$ are indeed required, by explicitly constructing rank-$0$ subrepresentations for $t=3, n=1$ that do not come from CSS codes (Section~\ref{sec:counterexample}).